 Financial Aid Opportunities: tuition waivers and need-based financial aid available

 The University of Chicago is home to eight of the top summer pre-college and academic enrichment programs for high school students in the nation.
 In addition to the popular College Pathways Program and UChicago Immersion, students can opt to participate in the Arts and Sciences Summer in Chicago Program and Research in the Biological Sciences (RIBS) program.
 Undergraduate courses are also available for students to take over the summer in order to earn college credit.
 Several scholarship programs are available, including the Maroon Scholars Program and the Neubauer International Summer Scholars Program.

 Financial Aid Opportunities: several need and merit-based scholarships; partial and full tuition-free scholars programs

 #1 –Yale University

 Opportunities for summer pre college programs for high school students abound at Yale University, including residential programs, internships, for-credit summer courses, sports and arts-based programs, and more.
 Specific program titles include Aspirations for Higher Learning, CRISP High School Research Fellowship, Discovery to Cure High School Fellowship, and the Summer Science Research Institute, for example.
 Financial aid opportunities vary depending on the selected program, but full scholarships are available to qualified students through the Shafer Family Scholarships for Yale University Summer Session program.

 Financial Aid Opportunities: varies from program to program; full scholarships available for summer session

-This concludes our ranking of the 15 Best Value College Summer Programs for High School Students in 2018.
+This concludes our ranking of the 15 Best Value College Summer Programs for High School Students.